 The Taxi Cabaret is published and licensed by Concord Theatricals.

 Cara is an NYC-based theatrical director, writer, and producer.
-She was born in Oxford, Mississippi, grew up in Rome, Georgia, and attended Princeton University in New Jersey.
+She was born in Oxford, Mississippi, grew up in Rome, Georgia, and attended Princeton University.
 She is the Producing Artistic Director of Prospect Theater Company, which she co-founded in 1998, and is a leader in the field of new musical theater development.

-As a director, Cara collaborated with Susan DiLallo, Peter Mills, and Stephen Weiner on the creation of Iron Curtain, an original musical which received the 2006 Innovative Theatre Award for “Outstanding Production of a Musical,” and for which she also received an “Outstanding Director” IT Award nomination.
+As a director, Cara recently collaborated with Joanne Sydney Lessner and Joshua Rosenblum on the NYC premiere of their musical Einstein's Dreams (Prospect @ 59E59 Theaters) which received multiple 2020 Drama Desk Award nominations.
+And, she worked closely with Susan DiLallo, Peter Mills, and Stephen Weiner on the creation of Iron Curtain, an original musical which received the 2006 Innovative Theatre Award for “Outstanding Production of a Musical,” and for which she also received an “Outstanding Director” IT Award nomination.
 She directed Iron Curtain at the O’Neill Theatre Center (2008), at NAMT's 2009 Festival of New Musicals, and in its 2011 critically-acclaimed Off-Broadway premiere.

-As a bookwriter, Cara collaborated with lyricist Marion Adler and composer/lyricist Peter Foley on I Capture the Castle, adapted from the beloved British novel by Dodie Smith, workshopped in 2013 in the Pace New Musicals program.
+As a bookwriter, Cara was commissioned by Theatrical Rights Worldwide to create the book for a new, feminist juke-box musical, The Olympians.
+She also collaborated with lyricist Marion Adler and composer/lyricist Peter Foley on I Capture the Castle, adapted from the beloved British novel by Dodie Smith, workshopped in 2013 in the Pace New Musicals program.
 She has participated in the Goodspeed Musicals Johnny Mercer Writers Colony, the Weston Playhouse Artists' Retreat, and the Rhinebeck Writers' Retreat developing new works.
 She was a 2019 Fellow at the Women's International Study Center (Santa Fe, NM) and received a 2015 Bogliasco Fellowship to conduct research and work in Italy.

 Also through Prospect, Cara has collaborated with many other emerging and established writers on readings, workshops, and productions of new work, including Michele Brourman, Sheilah Rae, and Thomas Edward West on I Married Wyatt Earp, Susan DiLallo and Stephen Weiner on Once Upon a Time in New Jersey, Michael Cooper and Hyeyoung Kim on Sunfish, and Randy Courts and Mark St. Germain on The Book of the Dun Cow.
 She has a passion for re-interpreting classic works and has directed adaptations of The House of Bernarda Alba, Purcell's DIDO (& Aeneas), Danton’s Death, Twelfth Night, Everyman, and others.

-Regional directing credits include: Once Upon A Time in New Jersey at Surflight Theatre (Beach Haven, NJ), Barcelona and The Alchemists for the Village Theatre’s Festival of New Musicals (Issaquah, WA), Sacagawea and Can You Hear Me, Baby? at the Goodwill Theatre (Binghamton, NY), and school touring productions of Julius Ceasar and The Nightingale for GMT Productions (Rome, GA).
+Regional directing credits include: Once Upon A Time in New Jersey at Surflight Theatre (NJ), Barcelona and The Alchemists for the Village Theatre’s Festival of New Musicals (WA), Sacagawea and Can You Hear Me, Baby? at the Goodwill Theatre (NY), and school touring productions of Julius Ceasar and The Nightingale for GMT Productions (GA).
 Internationally, she has directed at the Teatro Carlo Gesualdo in Italy, and for Broadway au Carre in Paris, France.

 Cara was honored to receive the 2002 “Lucille Lortel Award” for Emerging Women Artists from the League of Professional Theatre Women, an organization which she served on the board and from 2009-2011 as the Vice-President of Communications.
 She received 2004 and 2007 “New Directors / New Works” Grants from the Drama League, and participated in the Drama League's 2012 international exchange with Bulgarian theatres.